Subang Jaya: Transportation

 On the other hand, public bus transportation is provided by two companies, RapidKL and Metrobus.
 These buses provide access around the town and also to Kuala Lumpur.
 Alternatively, there is a BRT line connecting the Setia Jaya Komuter station through Bandar Sunway to the USJ7 LRT Station.
 The BRT Sunway Line started operating on 1 June 2015, when it was officially launched by Malaysia prime minister, Najib Razak.
 The BRT service is a public-private partnership project between Prasarana and Sunway Group which aims to provide eco-friendly electric bus services on elevated tracks for residents in Bandar Sunway and USJ.

 As for commuter train services, Subang Jaya is served by an urban-suburb rail link, the KTM Komuter, which provides transportation towards Port Klang and Kuala Lumpur.

 The Sultan Abdul Aziz Shah Airport is located at Subang, Shah Alam.
 It serves as the main hub for turboprop airlines Firefly (a low-cost carrier subsidiary of Malaysia Airlines), Malindo Air and Berjaya Air and is the premier hub for corporate and private aviation in Southeast Asia.

+Public facilities

+The city has 2 public libraries.

+There is a crematorium in Batu 14, Puchong.